 Interfaith dialogue and relationship building is a long standing strand of our work, and we continue to build important bridges between faiths.
 We also work within specific faith communities, offering bespoke trainings on conflict transformation and community building.

-This exciting new book draws on St Ethelburga's work with inspiring young leaders around the world.
+An exciting new collection of stories and interviews drawing on St Ethelburga's work with inspiring young leaders around the world.

 Seeking young adults from diverse faith and spiritual traditions!